Utah nurse's arrest prompts police apology

 - Nurse Alex Wubbels refused a police request to draw blood from an accident victim

-(CNN)Salt Lake City police apologized Friday for arresting a nurse who, citing hospital policy, refused to let officers draw blood from an unconscious accident victim.
+(CNN)Salt Lake City police apologized Friday for arresting a nurse who, citing hospital policy, refused to let officers draw blood from an unconscious crash victim.
 The arrest of Alex Wubbels, who was later released without charge, was captured on body camera video that the police chief said was alarming.

-The incident happened July 26, when an accident victim was admitted to the University of Utah Hospital burn unit in a coma.
-Though the man was not a suspect in the crash, which killed the other driver, police asked for his blood to be drawn.
+The incident happened July 26, when a crash victim was admitted to the University of Utah Hospital burn unit in a coma.
+Though the man was not a suspect in the wreck, which killed the other driver, police asked for his blood to be drawn.

 Wubbels, the charge nurse in the burn unit, presented the officers with a printout of hospital policy on drawing blood and said their request did not meet the criteria.
 Hospital policy specified police needed either a judge's order or the patient's consent, or the patient needed to be under arrest, before obtaining a blood sample.